Last Updated on

 6. Sandy Lake Park

-When you need to balance the polish of the downtown scene with some old-fashioned amusement park fun, head up to Sandy Lake Park.
+When you need to balance the polish of the downtown scene with some old-fashioned theme park fun, head up to Sandy Lake Park.
 Thrill the kids when you set them loose to enjoy classic fairground rides, mini-golf, paddle boats, pony rides, an arcade, and a great big swimming pool.

 5. Dallas Arboretum and Botanical Gardens

 The Dallas Arboretum and Botanical Gardens is a seemingly never ending collection of gardens, water features, enchanting walkways, and hidden corners.
 Enjoy the quiet pleasure of getting lost in a garden.
 But don’t worry, there’s plenty to keep the kids busy too!
 When adventure calls, head to the Rory Meyers Children’s Adventure Garden, where families can explore nature and science to their heart’s content through exhibits on alternative energy, topiary gardens, and so much more.

 Don your crown and holler for your knight in shining armor!
 Travel back in time to enjoy one of the classic things to do in Dallas with kids.
 Medieval Times produces an energetic, rowdy (but clean!) dinner show full of fine horsemanship, jousting, and choreographed combat.
 There isn’t a bad seat in the house – they even have booster seats for the littlest spectators in the kingdom.
 With captivating visuals and sound effects, this show is a ton of fun for everyone.